 Plots located in the commune of Malleval (in the Loire), at more than 300 m of altitude, with a south/south-eastern aspect.
 Soils are a combination of migmatite, granite and gneiss conferring fruity aromas and strong mineral qualities to these Viognier grapes.

 Manual harvest.
-After cold settling, alcoholic fermentation in vats followed by malolactic fermentation in 275-litre oak Laurus barrels.
-9 months elevage on fine lees, with stirring of lees during the first 5 weeks.
+After cold fermentation process, alcoholic fermentation in vats followed by malolactic fermentation in 275-litre oak Laurus barrels.
+12 months elevage on fine lees, with stirring of lees during the first 5 weeks.

 Rigote (goat’s cheese)